House of the Dragon: Viewership

-Season 1

 The day after the series premiere, HBO said the episode had been viewed by an estimated 9.99 million viewers in the U.S. on its first night of availability – including linear viewers and streams on HBO Max – which it said was the largest single-day viewership for a series debut in the service's history, dethroning Euphoria.
 After one week of availability, the viewership rose to nearly 25 million in the U.S. across all platforms.
 Nielsen estimated that the episode was watched by 10.6 million viewers on HBO Max in the first four days, with the number increasing to 14.5 million when including the viewership on the main HBO channel.
 (Note: Nielsen measures linear viewership in number of viewers while streaming shows are measured in number of minutes.)
-Samba TV meanwhile stated that 4.8 million U.S. households streamed the episode in the first four days.
-The series was also popular on social media, with the show premiere being the number one trending topic on Twitter and Google Trends.

-The finale of the first season was watched by 9.3 million viewers across all platforms during its premiere night according to HBO, which was the highest viewership for any finale of a HBO show since the series finale of Game of Thrones.
-The show averaged 9–9.5 million viewers for an episode on premiere night and 29 million total viewers after a week of release.

-Nielsen stated in November 2022 that 35% of the viewers of the show were in the age range of 18–34.
-Similar to Game of Thrones, the first season of House of the Dragon was extensively pirated.
-According to TorrentFreak, it was the most pirated series of 2022, ahead of The Lord of the Rings: The Rings of Power and other series.

-Season 2

 Season 2 had a debut of 7.8 million viewers across linear and streaming on its Sunday night premiere, which was a 22% viewership decline from the previous season which had 10 million.
 In Latin America, viewership was up 30% from season 1.
 According to Samba TV, viewership for its initial airing of the premiere was watched by 1.3 million U.S. households, compared to 2.6 million for season 1.
 The series garnered its highest streaming viewership for a particular week during the week of June 17–23, 2024, according to Nielsen, garnering a viewership of 1.23 billion minutes.

-The viewership of the season steadily increased as further episodes were released, reaching a season-high of 8.9 million viewers across linear and streaming with the final episode.
-The finale also marked the highest streaming viewership for any episode of the show according to HBO.
+The season 3 premiere saw 21.5 million viewers across both linear and streaming platforms worldwide.
+By the time the finale aired, the third season had garnered a global audience of approximately 33 million viewers per episode.